codex-academy/Front-end-Field-Guide/concepts.md

 ### Cutting the Mustard

 [Cutting the Mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) (when referring to JavaScript) was coined by the team working on the responsive redesign of the BBC news website.
 They provide a basic experience for all browsers, serving HTML, images, and CSS.
 Then, for browsers that are modern enough, they serve the enhanced, JavaScript-powered version.
-They do this using the following test:
+By doing this, they avoid sending less capable browsers code that they will struggle to run.
+They use the following test:

 ```javascript
 if('querySelector' in document